-Lister was interested in the Pasteur work to conduct their own experiment to check and confirmed the Pasteur discovery.
+Lister was interested in Pasteur work to conduct their own experiment to check and confirmed the Pasteur discovery.
 The central level of Joseph’s experimental work was only around the inflammation and impact to heal the wound.

 Subsequently, Lister was inspired to develop the technique of antiseptic for wound and to heal the patient infection.

-He published the number of scientific papers regarding blood coagulation, muscle activity in the eye and skin, engorgement of the blood vessel during inflammation.
+He published a number of scientific papers regarding blood coagulation, muscle activity in the eye and skin, engorgement of the blood vessel during inflammation.

-His research work led to appoint as Professor of Glasgow University in the year of 1859.
+His research work led to appoint as Professor of Glasgow University in the year 1859.
 After that, in 1860, he becomes a fellow of the Royal Society.

 Meanwhile, He also read about the treatment and purge of sewage through carbolic acid that led to reduced the disease among the cattle grazing on sewage treated fields among the people of Carlisle, England.

 With the use of the same chemical, he developed a technique of treating and clean the surgical instruments with the help of carbolic acid.

-Lister instructed the surgeons to wash their hands with carbolic acid before and after the surgery and to clean their surgical instrument to prevent from any wound.
+Lister instructed the surgeons to wash their hands with carbolic acid before and after the surgery and to clean their surgical instrument to prevent any wound.

-To follow that instruction, the mortality risk becomes reduced and the patient could prevent from any infection.
+To follow that instruction, the mortality risk becomes reduced and the patient could prevent any infection.

 In the year of 1869, Joseph returned to Edinburg as a successor to his mentor, Professor Syme as a Surgery professor at the University of Edinburg and to continued and improved their work on developing methods of antisepsis and asepsis.